 - Proficiency in MS Word, MS Excel, and Internet Explorer

 - Ability to prioritize duties and multi-task

-- Ability to commit 2-3 days per week through mid December
+- Ability to commit to 15 - 20 hours, (preferably two whole days), per week through mid-December

 To be determined; flexible within M-F, 9a-5p